 - Immigration patterns and historical shifts in U.S. racial formations, including Islamaphobia, new Orientalisms, and anti-Arab/South Asian/Muslim racisms.

 - Transformative, innovative, and critical pedagogies that offer students opportunities to experience learning that takes place in multiple spaces and engages with communities in Chicago and beyond.

-The Global Asian Studies Program (and Asian American Studies) is a proud recipient and beneficiary of three five-year grants totaling $ 5.6 million dollars (2010- 2015 and 2015-2020) from the Asian American and Native American Pacific Islander Serving Institution (AANAPISI) program of the U.S. Department of Education.
+GLAS is a proud recipient and beneficiary of four five-year grants totaling $7.1 million dollars (that will span 2010 – 2026) from the Asian American and Native American Pacific Islander Serving Institution (AANAPISI) program of the U.S. Department of Education.
 These grants federally designate UIC as a Minority Serving Institution by supporting the recruitment, retention, and graduation of Asian American, Pacific Islander, and English language learner students.
-The new grant- AANAPISI Pipeline for Asian American and Pacific Islander Student Success (PASS) will provide a number of curricular and co-curricular initiatives in GLAS including supplemental tutoring and academically integrated mentorship and internship opportunities.
+The grants have provided a number of curricular and co-curricular initiatives in GLAS including supplemental tutoring, academically integrated mentorship, internship opportunities, and community-engaged curriculum.

 The GLAS Spark!
 Heading link

 “Though I might have believed I was investing my time and efforts in the program, as it turned out, the faculty of the program invested manifold more in me.
 I believe that here at UIC, every department has its gems, but the experiences of those who have come through the program, myself included, have led me to realize that in the GLAS program, UIC has amassed a collection of them.
 And if this is true for a program in its founding, experimental years, I can scarcely imagine the extent of community-building, achievement, and innovation that the staff and faculty of GLAS will help foster at UIC when it reaches full bloom.”